ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 While we strive to keep master green, issues do occasionally slip through (usually due to faulty tests or unnoticed issues with CI).
-Before we even branch of a release, we expect master to be green.
+Before we even branch off a release, we expect master to be green.

 This is the stage where we branch off a release candidate.